The Death of the Survey: The Rise of AI Behavioral Twins

 - Miscalculate frequency: Inaccurately recalling how often they use a service or engage with a brand.

-- Optimize for social desirability: Tailoring responses to align with perceived social norms.
-This phenomenon, often referred to as the intention–behavior gap, undermines the predictive validity of survey data.
+- Optimize for social desirability: Tailoring responses to align with perceived social norms rather than personal reality.

+This pattern, widely referred to as the intention-behavior gap, undermines the predictive validity of survey data.
 As a result, companies base multimillion-dollar decisions on data that may reflect aspiration rather than reality.

 Speed Mismatch in a Real-Time Economy